ArenKDesai/Aren-s-Notes/Intro to Algorithms/Dynamic Programming.md

 ## Coins in a line

 Two players.
 There are $n$ (even) coins in a line, each with a value.
+Starting with player A, each player picks a coin from the start or end.
+Then Player 2 picks a coin from the start or end.
+Player with the max value wins.